Who is my advisor?

 If you receive a prerequisite error when registering, it means that you have not satisfactorily met the prerequisites for one or more courses.
-You should contact your advisor to determine the courses for which you should be registering.
+You should contact your academic advisor to determine the courses for which you should be registering.

 Why can’t I sign up for a specific section of a course?

 Some course sections are designated for specific populations of students.
 For example, a course section may be only for students studying abroad.
 Other course sections may be tied to a University Housing living/learning community or an honors class.
-Unless you are member of this population, you are not eligible to enroll in that specific course section.
+Unless you are a member of this population, you are not eligible to enroll in that specific course section.

 How do I register for a wait-listed course?

 You can view the courses for which you are waitlisted and your status on your My.GeorgiaSouthern portal home page.
 When a seat becomes available, you only have 12 hours to accept or cancel.
 If you do not accept within the 12 hours, you will be deleted from the waitlist.